joshnuss/md-glob/README.md

 - **Based on [Unified](https://unifiedjs.com)**.
 Supports `remark` and `rehype` plugins.
 - Supports **front-matter** like `title`, `summary`, `author`, `date` and `tags`.
 - Folder structure can be **hierarchical** (docs) **or flat** (blog).
-- **Integrated search engines** like Algolia and MeiliSearch.
-Updates search index during CI deployment.
+- **Integrated search engines** like Algolia and MeiliSearch via [unsearch](https://github.com/joshnuss/unsearch).
+Search index can be updated during CI deployment or run in-memory for small sites.

 ## Setup